NERC-CEH/nanofase/docs/intro.md

 # The NanoFASE model

-Multimedia spatiotemporal environmental fate and exposure model for engineered nanomaterials.
+The NanoFASE model is a multimedia spatiotemporal environmental fate and exposure model for engineered nanomaterials.
 The model predicts concentrations of nanomaterials with spatial (~kms) and temporal (~days) resolution in soils, surface waters and sediments, at the catchment scale and larger.
 See the [project website](http://nanofase.eu/) for information about the EU Horizon 2020 project that led to the development of this model.

 :::{caution}
 *Currently in active development*